sareenv/SVSwiper/README.md

 ```

 ## Author

-Vinayak is the author for this repository, If you have any suggestion / recommendations please feel free. sareenv026@outlook.com is my email.
+Vinayak is the author for this repository, If you have any suggestion / recommendations please feel free to contact me at sareenv026@outlook.com

 ## License
 Copyright (c) 2019 Vinayak <sareenv026@outlook.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy